 The Parable of the Vineyard became a Parable of Judgment: And now I will tell you what I will do to my vineyard: I will take away the hedge (or fence) thereof, and it shall be consumed; and break down the wall thereof, and it shall be trampled down (Isaiah 5:5).

 After the removal of the hedge (or fence) it was subject to be devoured.
-The Creator of the vineyard; because of its producing wild grapes rather than good, deemed it necessary to removed his presence, power, and protection; not to sustain it any longer, leaving it destitute, helpless, and exposed to destructive elements.
+The Creator of the vineyard; because of producing wild grapes rather than good, deemed it necessary to remove his presence, power, and protection; not to sustain it any longer, leaving it destitute, helpless, and exposed to destructive elements.

 Wild grapes could represent the immorality of man; of wicked and ungodly men, who had gotten on the wrong side of fence, outside the realm of God's provision.
 A plague of corruption, perverting of justice, gathering of sin to sin, accumulation of iniquities; instead of the righteousness of God.

 The wrong side of fence is when one gets outside the realm of safety provided by a loving and caring Father in heaven.
 He provided His only begotten Son, that whosoever believes in him should not perish, but have everlasting life (John 3:16).

 Scripture reveals that this is the condemnation, that light (or the Lord Jesus Christ) is come into the world, and men loved darkness rather than light, because their deeds were evil (John 3:19).
 Those in darkness are walking on the wrong side of fence rather than under the protective hand of God.

 Scripture shows one the fallacy for having rejected such a provision (as the Parable of the Vineyard revealed): He that believes on the Son (the Lord Jesus Christ) has everlasting life: and he that believes not the Son shall not see life; but the wrath of God abides on him (John 3:36).